IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl $SERVER_URL/api/licenses/$ID

 Superusers can add a new license by posting a JSON file adapted from this example :download:`add-license.json <../_static/api/add-license.json>`.
 The ``name`` and ``uri`` of the new license must be unique.
+Sort order field is mandatory.
 If you are interested in adding a Creative Commons license, you are encouarged to use the JSON files under :ref:`adding-creative-commons-licenses`:

 .. code-block:: bash